Gositi/discord-fs/README.md

 Discord as a filesystem.
 Version `1.3.0-pre-release`.

-This is a simple, feature-sparse (for now) implementation of a program allowing you to use Discord as your free, unlimited cloud-storage.
+This is a program/bot allowing you to use Discord as your free, unlimited cloud-storage.
 You assign a channel, mount the filesystem and let the bot do the rest.

-This is a hobby project of mine, forks and pull requests are welcome (following the roadmap below or not)!
-If anything breaks, please tell me in a Github Issue so I can fix it.

 Note that this is mainly an experimental program and not something made, or at least intended, to be used seriously.

 ## Usage
 First off, you'll need Linux to run this (with FUSE and a modern version of Python installed, should already be installed by default on most distros).
-If you have macOS, I think there is a way to get FUSE working there too which should enable you to run this project.

-This project won't support Windows as it is a completely different platform.
-However, https://github.com/DiscordFS/DiscordFS seems similar to what this is trying to do but for Windows (but I'm not affiliated with it in any way).

-All testing and official support is for Ubuntu 23.10 with Python 3.11 and a bunch of usually preinstalled libraries.
+All testing and official support is for Ubuntu 23.10 with Python 3.11 and the preinstalled libraries.
-If you have issues with another system I will of course try and look into it anyways.
+If you have issues with another (Linux) system I will of course try and look into it anyways!

 Before using the program, you will need to do some setup.
 I will assume you are techy enough to do this yourself, so this will be in broad terms what to do.